Guided Hiking Tours Tokyo

 Overnight hikes are subject to an additional fee of ¥5,000 per night.

-※ The ¥10,000 per day surcharge for hikes in the Southern, Northern, and Central Alps, and the Yatsugatake Mountains covers extra planning, detailed itinerary preparation, accommodation coordination, and local transportation logistics.
+※ The ¥10,000 per day surcharge for Yatsugatake hikes covers extra planning, detailed itinerary preparation, accommodation coordination, and local transportation logistics.

 All prices are fixed and apply to groups of 1 to 2 people.

-Please note that public transportation costs, any necessary taxi fares, the guide’s transportation expenses (at actual cost), and the guide’s hut or camping fees are not included.
+Please note that public transportation costs, any necessary taxi fares, the guide’s transportation expenses (based on actual train/bus fare from Tokyo), and the guide’s hut or camping fees are not included.

 Planning Flow